 The Western Explanation is a little different…

-The stimulation of acupuncture points on the body have the ability to alter various conditions (biochemical and physiological) in order to achieve a favorable/desired effect.
+The stimulation of acupuncture points on the body has the ability to alter various conditions (biochemical and physiological) in order to achieve a favorable/desired effect.
 Acupuncture points are areas of designated electrical sensitivity.
 Inserting needles at these points stimulates various sensory receptors that, in turn, stimulate nerves that transmit impulses to the hypothalamic-pituitary system in the brain.

 These glands are responsible for releasing neurotransmitters and endorphins, the body’s natural pain-killing hormones.
 Endorphins are 200 times more powerful than morphine.
 Endorphins also play a major role in the functioning of the hormonal system.
 This is why acupuncture works so well for many conditions including back pain, arthritis, P.M.S. and infertility.